 Domino City.
 Home to some of the world's greatest duelists, among which were the following: Kaiba Seto, CEO of the gaming conglomerate Kaiba Corporation.
 Katsuya Jonouchi, a duelist with an abnormal amount of luck on his side.
 And lastly, the Duel King himself, Mutou Yugi.
 10 years ago, these three were the top duelists of the Battle City Tournament hosted by Kaiba himself.
 But now, a new event for students was currently taking place in this famous city.
 The event: a chance to enter the popular Duel Academia.

 "Oh man!
-Why did the train's system have to break down today of all days?" a young man of 18 dressed in a blue shirt under an open, short-sleeved red jacket and brown slacks with wild azure hair and green eyes complained as he ran through the streets from the train station.
+Why did the train's system have to break down today of all days?" a young man in his teens dressed in a blue shirt under an open, short-sleeved red jacket and brown slacks with wild azure hair and green eyes complained as he ran through the streets from the train station.
 "Now I'm going to be late for the entrance exam!"

 "Calm down, Kaito-san (1).
 You still have some time to spare," a woman's voice came out of the young man's backpack.